Have You Created a Character or a Caricature?

 - What does your character want more than anything in the world?
 Learn more.

-HOW will your character achieve their goal?
+#4: How will your character achieve their desire?

 - What steps will your character take to achieve their goal?
 Learn more.